-- A4.2 The Contractor shall secure, pay the premiums for, and keep in force until the expirations of this Contract, and any renewal thereof, adequate insurance as provided below, such insurance to specifically include liability assumed by the Contractor under this Contract. - A4.2.1 Commercial General Liability Insurance including all extensions- - \$1,000,000 each occurrence; - \$2,000,000 personal injury; - \$2,000,000 products/completed operations; - \$2,000,000 general aggregated - A4.2.2 Workmen's Compensation Insurance and Unemployment Insurance as required by the laws of the State of Maryland. - A4.2.3 Owner's Landlord's and Tenant's and Contractor's bodily injury liability insurance, with limits of not less than \$500,000 for each person and \$2,000,000 for each accident. - A4.2.4 Property damage liability insurance with a limit of not less than \$2,000,000 for each accident. - A4.2.5 If automotive equipment is used in the operation, automobile bodily injury liability insurance with limits of not less than \$1,000,000 for each person and \$2,000,000 for each accident, and property damage liability insurance, with a limit of not less than \$2,000,000 for each accident. - A4.2.6 Food products liability insurance, if not included in the Comprehensive, with limits of not less than \$1,000,000 for each person and \$2,000,000 for each accident. - A4.3 All policies for liability protection, bodily injury or property damage must specifically name or its face, the State of Maryland, St. Mary's College of Maryland as an additionally named insured as respects to operations under the contract and premises occupied by the Contractor provided, however, with respect to the Contractor's liability for bodily injury or property damage under items A4.2 above, such insurance shall cover and not exclude Contractor's liability for injury to the property of the College and to the persons or property of employees, students, faculty members, agents, officers, trustees, invitees or guests of the College. - A4.4 Each insurance policy shall contain the following endorsements: "It is understood and agreed that the Insurance Company shall notify in writing

-Procurement Officer forty-five (45) days in advance of the effective date of any reduction in or cancellation of this policy."
+- A4.2.1 Commercial General Liability Insurance including all extensions \$1,000,000 each occurrence; \$2,000,000 personal injury; \$2,000.000 products/completed operations; \$2,000,000 general aggregated - A4.2.2 Workmen's Compensation Insurance and Unemployment Insurance as required by the laws of the State of Maryland. - A4.2.3 Owner's Landlord's and Tenant's and Contractor's bodily injury liability insurance, with limits of not less than \$500,000 for each person and \$2,000,000 for each accident. - A4.2.4 Property damage liability insurance with a limit of not less than \$2,000,000 for each accident. - A4.2.5 If automotive equipment is used in the operation, automobile bodily injury liability insurance with limits of not less than \$1,000,00 for each person and \$2,000,000 for each accident, and property damage liability insurance, with a limit of not less than \$2,000,000 for each accident. - A4.2.6 Food products liability insurance, if not included in the Comprehensive, with limits of not less than \$1,000,000 for each person and \$2,000,000 for each accident. - A4.3 All policies for liability protection, bodily injury or property damage must specifically name on its face, the State of Maryland, St. Mary's College of Maryland as an additionally named insured as respects to operations under the contract and premises occupied by the Contractor provided, however, with respect to the Contractor's liability for bodily injury or property damage under items A4.2 above, such insurance shall cover and not exclude Contractor's liability for injury to the property of the College and to the persons or property of employees, students, faculty members, agents, officers, trustees, invitees or guest of the College. - A4.4 Each insurance policy shall contain the following endorsement: It is understood and agreed that the Insurance Company shall notify in writing the Procurement Officer forty-five (45) days in advance of the effective date of any reduction in or cancellation of this policy."
 A certificate of each policy of insurance shall be furnished to the Procurement Officer.
-With the exception of Workmen's Compensation, upon the request of the Procurement Officer a certified true copy of each policy of insurance, including the above endorsement manually countersigned by an authorized representative of the insurance company, shall be furnished to the Procurement Officer.
-A certificate of insurance for Workmen's Compensation together with a properly executed endorsement for cancellation notice shall also be furnished.
+With the exception of Workmen's Compensation, upon the request of the Procurement Officer a certified true copy of each policy of insurance, including the above endorsement manually countersigned by an authorized representative of the insurance for Workmen's Compensation together with a properly executed endorsement for cancellation notice shall also be furnished.
 Following the notice of Contract award, the requested Certificates and Policies shall be delivered as directed by the Procurement Officer.
-Notices of policy changes shall be furnished to the Procurement Officer."
+Notices of policy changes shall be furnished to the Procurement Officer.

 A4.5 All required insurance coverages must be acquired from insurers allowed to do business in the State of Maryland and acceptable to the College.
-The insurers must have a policyholders' rating of "A-" or better, and a financial size of "Class VII" or better in the latest edition of Best's Insurance Reports.
+The insurers must have a policyholders' rating of "A-" or better, and a financial size of "Class VII" or better in the latest edition of Best's Insurance Report.